autonity/docs.autonity.org/content/docs/concepts/validator/_index.md

 - Maintain system state by committing new blocks to state as a consensus round completes.
 - Propagate new blocks to the network at the end of a consensus round, sending the full block if round leader otherwise sending a new block announcement.
 - Provide bonded stake to the Proof of Stake consensus mechanism, providing locked stake for network security economics.
+- Participate in the accountability and fault detection protocol, detecting and submitting accountability events committed by other committee members.
+See concept [accountability and fault detection protocol](/concepts/accountability/).
 - Participate in the oracle protocol, inputting raw price data and voting for aggregated median price data for currency pairs provided by the Autonity network during oracle [voting rounds](/glossary/#voting-round).
 See concept [oracle network](/concepts/oracle-network/).

-As an entity contributing bonded stake to secure the network a validator active in the consensus committee is economically incentivised toward correct behaviour and disincentivised from Byzantine behaviour by [slashing](/concepts/staking/#slashing) mechanisms implemented in the consensus protocol.
+As an entity contributing bonded stake to secure the network a validator active in the consensus committee is economically incentivised toward correct behaviour and disincentivised from Byzantine behaviour by stake [slashing](/concepts/staking/#slashing) and penalty mechanisms implemented by an [accountability and fault detection protocol](/concepts/accountability/).
 Consensus committee members are incentivised by [staking rewards](/concepts/staking/#staking-rewards), receiving a share of the transaction fee revenue earned for each block of transactions committed to system state, _pro rata_ to their share of bonded stake securing the system in that block.
-Byzantine behaviour is disincentivised by penalties for accountability and omission faults whilst a validator.
+Consensus committee members are incentivised to report Byzantine behaviour by other committee members by [slashing rewards](/concepts/accountability/#slashing-rewards) for reporting accountability faults resulting in a penalty.

 ### Validator prerequisites

-To operate as a validator node the operator must operate Autonity [oracle server](/concepts/oracle-server/) software as an adjunct to its Autonity [full node](/concepts/client/) software.
+To operate as a validator node the operator must operate Autonity [oracle server](/concepts/oracle-server/) software as an adjunct to Autonity [full node](/concepts/client/) software.

 Prerequisites for becoming a validator node operator are: